marcokuang/e-commerce/ticketing/README.md

 * Directly set it in the `beforeAll()` function if using Jest

+Need to differentiate the secure HTTP access rules in test environment -> Supertest is not sending HTTP request in a secure channel, which means it’s not sending over HTTPS.
+We need to figure out how to make a secure request in test env or change the secure request option in the code to false.

+* Set the cookieSession option in test environment to `{secure: false}`  is the most time-effective way.
+* in `app` component, change the `{secure: process.env.NODE_ENV_VAR}` in cookie session.

 ### Jest

 The following approach will be used to test the microservice